pH-7/GoodJsCode/readme.md

 ## Always write pure functions

-Given the input of the function, a pure function <ins>always returns the same output</ins>.
+Given the input of the function, a pure function <ins>always returns the same output</ins> as it doesn't modify their input values.

 A pure function never produces side-effects, meaning that it doesn't change any external states from another function.
 The pure function only depends on its arguments and from the function's scope itself.